Antoinette Lee

 Council Member

-Council member focused on affordable housing and community health initiatives.
+Council member focused on affordable housing incentives and cultural recognition in Nashville.

 Legislative style